i-vishnuraj/i-vishnuraj/README.md

 👋Hi, I’m Vishnuraj Rajendran

 A Curious Databeing wandering the Planet :earth_asia: with a sole purpose to understand life through data.
 You might not see much repos in here since I was lost.
-But now I have regained the interest and aspirations.
+But now I have regained my interests and aspirations.

 - :hearts: I am an **AWS Certified Solution Architect Associate** and an **ITIL v4** Professional.

-- 👀 I’m interested in learning, sharing and growning.
+- 👀 I’m interested in learning, sharing and growing.

 - 🌱 I’m currently learning Python from the start.
 Polishing the corners of knowledge to make it shine :gem: